nasa/cFS/UsingGit.md

 To actually push the commit to the Github, use

     git push

 It will prompt you for a username and password (since our GitHub is organisation access only)

+Alternativly, rather than having git asking you for your username and password each time, you can setup an SSH key.

+## Adding an SSH Key
+You can generate an SSH key on your machine which is essentially a unique identifier for your machine.

+    ssh-keygen -t ed_25519

+The latter command will create an ed25519 public key and store it to ~/.ssh/ed_25519.pub by default

+Now you can copy the generated SSH key to your github profile, and you will be able to make changes without providing your username/password.

+The following command can be used to copy the SSH key to your clipboard, assuming xclip is installed on your machine.

+    cat ~/.ssh/ed_25519.pub | xclip -selection clipboard

+Use the following command to ensure the key was copied.

+    xclip -o